 A detail of those flamingos on the side wall.
 Thanks to Matt Spero for the photo.
 He comments: "This was taken shortly before teardown.
 They had ripped down the drapes that covered the original S. Charles Lee wall art for many years.
 Notice the bracket for surround speakers.
 I only had a few shots left to this roll and this was the best interior shot I got."

 A view of the draped auditorium of the Picwood in its later years.
-The photo is credited to the L.A.
-Times / Lucasfilm / Pacific Theatres.
-It appears on the Picwood Theatre page in the "70mm in Los Angeles" section of the site From Script To DVD.
+The photo appeared in the Motion Picture Herald on September 24, 1968.
+Thanks to Michael Coate and William Kallay for including it on the Picwood Theatre page in the "70mm in Los Angeles" section of the site From Script To DVD.

-Thanks to Bill Gabel for this view to the rear in the theatre's later "draped" days.
-Note the booth is obscured by its own motorized curtain that would be closed during intermissions.
-Bill has the photo on the Cinema Treasures page about the Picwood.
+A view to the rear of the remodeled theatre.
+Note that the booth is obscured by its own motorized curtain that would be closed during intermissions.
+Thanks to Bill Gabel for posting the photo on the Cinema Treasures page about the Picwood.
+It's one that appeared in the October 17, 1968 issue of Boxoffice.

 More exterior views: